spatiotemporal-data/spatiotemporal-data.github.io/team.md

 ### Team Members

 We have many talented researchers who are reponsible for moving forward this project and the related topics significantly.
 Their contributions in any form are highly appreciated.
-In particular, we categorize the team members into core member, contributor, and student member according to their contributions and roles.
+In particular, we categorize the team members into core member, commentator, contributor, and student member according to their contributions and roles.

 #### Core Members